Flair Airlines: Workforce transportation

 Between 2007 and 2010, Flair was the exclusive supplier of large aircraft to Shell Canada's project at Albian Sands.
 At its peak, the airline was moving over 10,000 construction workers per month from 14 points across Canada into Shell's project site, north of Fort McMurray, Alberta.

 On October 7, 2013, Flair announced a ten-year agreement with Shell Energy Canada to provide air charter transportation services within Canada.
 Flair provided logistics planning, passenger reservations, and third-party charter aircraft procurement through a new subsidiary called North Sands Air Services.

 Around the world tours

 In September 2010, Flair was approached by an Ontario-based tour company to operate a world tour program to 14 countries.
 Flair reconfigured one of its Boeing 737-400s from 158 economy class seats to 76 business class seats.

 In 2011, Flair operated another world tour to 14 new destinations.

 In October 2013, Flair operated a South American tour to 10 destinations.

 Government charters

 Flair has provided ongoing personnel movement for the Department of National Defence and other departments of the Canadian federal government.

 ACMI charters

 Flair also offers aircraft, complete crew, maintenance, and insurance (ACMI) charters which provide customers with a 'turn-key' aircraft package.

 Passenger charters

 Flair used to operate flights on behalf of other Canadian airlines, such as Air Transat.

 Fleet

 Current fleet

-As of September 2025, Flair Airlines operates an all-Boeing 737 fleet of the following aircraft:
+As of 1 July 2026, Flair Airlines has an all-Boeing 737 fleet of the following aircraft registered with Transport Canada (TC):